 A fine Queen Anne in the Oakdale neighborhood.

 The house is a Queen Anne in form and detail.
 The mass is a rectangle nearly twice as deep as it is wide and is surrounded on all four sides with a verandah or piazza that varies from 4 to 9 feet in width.
-A curved bay on the south east side and 3 sided bay on the front façade are the only breaks in the main rectangular body.
-The bays are carried into the second floor, altough the side bay did not originally carry into the second floor.
-All this is capped cross gabled roof with a large end gable on the south east and twin gables on the north west.
+A curved bay on the southeast side and 3 sided bay on the front façade are the only breaks in the main rectangular body.
+The bays are carried into the second floor, although the side bay did not originally carry into the second floor.
+All this is capped cross-gabled roof with a large end gable on the southeast and twin gables on the northwest.
 The front bay becomes a turret on the third floor although this also is not the original arrangement.
 As seen in the 1924 tax photo, the bay was topped with a gable that overhung the clipped corners of the bay.
 The building is covered with cedar shingles in varied patterns.

 Other notable differences from the tax photo are the loss of the barn and the rear extension as been enlarged.
-The first difference in understandable but a shame.
-The barn helped to link house to the lot an not leave it marooned in a sea of grass and pavement.
-That being said, old barns can be money pits and sometimes hard choices have to be made.
-It’s lamentable none the less.
-The second change can be seen in the lack of the rear gable on the south east side and, presumably, it’s counter on the north west.
-This also explains the shingle style wrapped window treatments of the rear gables.
+The first difference is understandable but a shame.
+The barn helped to link the house to the lot and not leave it marooned in a sea of grass and pavement.
+That being said, old barns can be money pits, and sometimes hard choices have to be made.
+It’s lamentable nonetheless.
+The second change can be seen in the lack of the rear gable on the southeast side and, presumably, it’s counter on the northwest.
+This also explains the shingle-style wrapped window treatments of the rear gables.
 An interesting touch but not really in keeping with the style which tended more towards Colonial Revival than Shingle.

-The house is currently owned by the prinicipal of an automotive marketing company.
+The house is currently owned by the principal of an automotive marketing company.
 Condition is very good.